VirgilSecurity/chat-back4app-android/README.md

 <string name="back4app_app_id">0YP4zSHDOZy5v5123e2ttGRkG123aaBTUnr6wfH</string>
 ```

 To get live updates for messages and chat threads you have to enable Live Query.
-Live Query can be enabled for any custom class user created, so firstly - Launch the “Data Managment” for your app and create two classes “Message” and “ChatThread”:
+Live Query can be enabled for any custom class user created, so firstly - Launch the “Data Management” for your app and create two classes “Message” and “ChatThread”:

 ![Create Class](img/create_class.jpeg)